 Change adapter settings

-5. Now, you will be able to see all network adapters.
-You need to right-click on the adapter you want to turn off and select the Disable option.
+5. You will be able to see all network adapters.
+Right-click on the adapter you want to turn off and select Disable.

 select the Disable option

-6. To enable the network adapter, right-click on the adapter name and select Enable.
+6. Right-click on the adapter name and select Enable.

 select Enable